material-components/material-components-ios/contributing/README.md

 We have deferred all conversations about coding style to [clang-format](http://clang.llvm.org/docs/ClangFormat.html) and it is an automated part of our work flow.
 We follow the [Google style guide](https://google.github.io/styleguide/objcguide.xml).
-We recommend running clang format on your changes before sending a pull request.
+We recommend running clang format on your changes before sending a pull request because it will facilitate readability by everyone working on the project.
+Reading and understanding the code faster results in landing your code into our codebase faster.

 - - -